generalist-robots/generalist-robots.github.io/_schedule/session_13_invited_talk_10.md

 sequence_id: 13

 # Speaker name
-speaker: Speaker 10
+speaker: Dieter Fox

 # Title of the event
-title: "Invited Talk 10: Title TBU <br> (25 min talk + 5 min Q&A)"
+title: "Training Manipulation Skills in Simulation"

 # Time of the event
 time: 15:00 - 15:30